-PowerShell can be used to quickly search through rules matching specific criteria.
-This can be incredibly valuable for a tenant that contains a lot of rules, think upwards of 50 or more.
-While possible to search for transport rules in the EOP portal, PowerShell offers a more powerful (and cooler) way to accomplish this.
+PowerShell can be used to quickly search for rules matching specific criteria.
+This can be incredibly valuable for a tenant that contains a lot of rules.
+While possible to search for transport rules in the EOP portal, PowerShell offers a more comprehensive (and cooler) way to accomplish this.
+There are also some rule properties that can only be searched for with PowerShell.

 I recently worked on a very interesting case that I wanted to share.
 This organization had set EOP to deliver all spam messages to end users junk mail folder.